 Bi 114.
 Immunology.
 7 units (3-0-4); first term.
 Prerequisite: Bi 122 or equivalent.
 A course on the principles and methods of immunology and their application to various biological problems.
-Instructors: Owen, Hood.
+Instructor: Hood.

 Bi 115.
 Virology.
 10 units (3-4-3); third term.
 Prerequisite: Bi 110 or instructor's permission.
 An introduction to the chemistry and biology of bacterial, plant, and animal viruses.
 The subject matter will include viral structure, the biochemistry and regulation of virus replication, viral genetics, and virus-induced changes in the host cell.
 Instructor: Strauss.

 Bi 116.
 Immunology Laboratory.
 5 units (0-5-0); first term.
-Open to students enrolled in Bi 114; others require consent of instructor.
+Open to students enrolled in Bi 114; others require instructor's permission.
 Laboratory research projects serve primarily as a means of acquiring experience with some of the methods and problems of immunology.
-Instructors: Owen, Hood, and staff.
+Instructor: Owen.

 Bi 119.
 Advanced Cell Biology.
 9 units (3-0-6); third term.
-Prerequisites: Bi 9, Bi 110 or instructor's permission.
+Prerequisite: Bi 9, Bi 110 or instructor's permission.
 This course covers the principles of general microbiology and of the growth and differentiation of the cells of higher organisms.
 Regulatory circuits in nucleic acid and protein synthesis; mechanisms of control of enzyme activity; regulation of cell multiplication; surface properties of cells.
 Instructor: Attardi.

-Bi 121 abc.
+Bi/IS 121 abc.
 Biosystems Analysis.
 6 units (2-0-4); first, second, third terms.
-Same as IS 121 abc.
+Prerequisite: Bi 151 or instructor's consent.
 This course presents a systematic consideration and application of the methods of systems analysis, information theory and computer logic to problems in neurobiology.
 The subjects to be considered include the mechanical properties of striated muscle, the analysis of neuronal integrative mechanisms and reflex behavior in terms of logical net theory.
 The course will seek to describe some aspects of human cortical activity in terms of information theory and conceptual modeling.
 The course will be conducted as a research seminar and the detailed subject matter will change from year to year.
-Instructors: Fender and staff.
+Instructor: Fender.

 Bi 122.
 Genetics.
 12 units (3-3-6); third term.
 Prerequisite: Bi 1 or Bi 9, or instructor's permission.

 A lecture, discussion, and laboratory course covering the basic principles of genetics.
-Instructors: Lewis, Horowitz, and staff.
+Instructors: Lewis and staff.

 Bi 129.
 Biophysics.
 6 units (2-0-4); second term.
 The subject matter to be covered will be repeated approximately in a three-year cycle.
 The subject matter will be organized according to various biological functions, such as replication, contractility, sensory processes, endogenous rhythms, etc. Each function will be discussed in its various biophysical aspects.
 This course together with Bi 132 constitutes an integrated program covering the physical and physicochemical approaches to biology.
-Instructor: Delbrück.
+Instructor: Delbruck.

-Bi 132 ab.
+Bi/Ch 132 abc.
 Biophysical Chemistry of Macromolecules.
-(Same as Ch 132 ab.)
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisite: Ch 21 or equivalent.
 A study of the structure and properties of biological macromolecules.
 Emphasis is placed on both the methods of investigation and the results.
-The first term will cover topics in the physical chemistry of nucleic acids, and the study of biological macromolecules by ultracentrifugation methods.
+The first term will cover topics in the physical chemistry of nucleic acids, and the study of biological macromolecules by ultracentrifugation methods and electron microscopy.
 The second term will emphasize the properties of proteins, structural chemistry of biological molecules in general, the biophysics of membrane and cell surface phenomena, and applications of magnetic resonance spectroscopy to biological problems.
-Instructors: Chan, Davidson, Sinsheimer, Stroud, and Vinograd.
-Offered alternate years; offered in 1973-74.
+Instructors: Chan, Davidson, Stroud, Vinograd.

-Bi 133.
-Biophysics of Macromolecules Laboratory.
+Bi/Ch 133.
+Biophysical Chemistry of Macromolecules Laboratory.
 14 units (0-10-4); second, third terms.
 A laboratory course designed to provide an intensive training in the techniques for the characterization of biological macromolecules.
 Open to selected students.
 Instructor: Vinograd.
-Offered alternate years; offered in 1973-74.
+Offered alternate years; not offered in 1974-75.